YashuMishra/YashuMishra/README.md

 - 👋 Hi, I’m @YashuMishra
-- 👀 I’m interested in ...
+- 👀 I’m a DHS certified Accessibility Specialist.
-- 🌱 I’m currently learning web devlopment &skills
 - 💞️ I’m looking to collaborate on open source,youtube,twitter& instagram
-- 📫 YOU  CAN REACH ME THROUGH GMAIL - YASH821061@GMAIL.COM ;INSTAGRAM -YASHYASHUMISHRA___;TWITTER-@Yashyashumishr2
+- 📫 YOU  CAN REACH ME THROUGH GMAIL - YASH821061@GMAIL.COM
--

 <!---
 YashuMishra/YashuMishra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.